 - 1 egg

 - 2 tablespoon unsalted butter, room temperature

 - 1/2 cup Japanese Kewpie mayonnaise

 - Mix together warm milk, active dry yeast, and 5 gram sugar.
 Let rest for 20 minutes until foamy.

 - In a large mixing bowl, whisk together all-purpose flour, 10 gram sugar, and salt.
 Make a well, then pour the foamy yeast solution, egg, and butter.
 Knead into a smooth, soft, elastic, and non-sticky dough.
 If the dough is too sticky, you may add 1-2 tablespoon of all-purpose flour.
 Kneading time is 20 minutes.

 - Place the dough in the bowl, wrap with a wet kitchen towel or saran wrap.
 Let it proof until the volume is doubled, about 1 hour in warm kitchen.

 - Punch the dough to release air bubbles, knead for a couple of minutes.
 Divide the dough into 12 equal portions.

 - Flatten each dough to roughly the size of the slice of ham you are using.
-Roll the dough into a log.
+Place a slice of ham, then roll into a log.
 Connect the two ends of the logs so the dough resembles a snail.
 Cut the dough into two discs about 80% so the two discs are not totally cut apart.
 Make the two discs face up so you can see the pretty layers.
-Place this on a baking tray lined with parchment paper.
-Repeat for the other 11 portion.
+Place this on a baking tray (I use a half-sheet pan) lined with parchment paper.
+Repeat for the other 11 portions.

-- Let the bread rolls rest for another 1 hour until the volume is about 150% original size.
+- Let the bread rolls rest for another 1 hour until the volume is about double the original size.

 - Preheat oven to 200 Celsius (400 Fahrenheit).